 Note: If the text underneath the Printers icon is not Printers, a printer definition has already been loaded and is active.
-You can load another printer definition file if you need to.
+Please refer to the chapter entitled Setting up printers in the RISC OS 3 User Guide for instructions on how to load printer definition files, since you will not be able to use the method described above.